Q:

 I was a solo practitioner for almost all of the time from 1995 through 2022.
 I preferred being my own boss and being able to focus my practice on one thing--serving my clients as effectively and cost-efficiently as possible.
 I have recently started slowing down but remain involved in cases of my choosing.

 For fun, I follow politics, read a lot, play golf and write.
-I have published four law review articles since 2019, all dealing with various aspects of the securities laws, and several earlier in my career.
+I have published six law review articles since 2019, all dealing with various aspects of the securities laws, and several earlier in my career.
+Click here for two recent artlces published in the Securities Litigation Law Journal, a Thomson-Reuters publication, of which I am a member of the Board of Contributing Editors and Advisors.

 Peggy and I love to play with our grandchildren, do The New York Times crossword puzzle (she lets me do Monday to Wednesday and gives me a chance on Thursday) and, the situation permitting, travel.

-I am active in civic affairs.
-I am a Trustee of the United Way and I was a member of the City of Miami's Finance Committee from 2012 to 2018.
+I have been active in civic affairs.
+I was a Trustee of the United Way and I was a member of the City of Miami's Finance Committee from 2012 to 2018.
 I have also been active in supporting candidates for public office.

 I also do a blog, focusing on the law, politics and baseball.
 It's called http://www.splendidspitter.blogspot.com.
 It's named (loosely) after my boyhood hero, Ted Williams.